PranY/prany.github.com/_posts/2015-05-15-mailinglist-object-and-workflow.md

 ---
 layout: post
-title: "Using ipython as prompt"
+title: "Using ipython as prompt - Hack found"
 description: "Using ipython as prompt for handling mailman objects"
 category: "Notes"
 tags: [Mailman,Dlist,GSOC]